 Although the VirWoX platform has been built specifically for SLL coins, they accept a wide range of other payment methods.
 On top of PayPal, they also accept debit and credit cards (through Skrill), Klarna, Playsafe Card and OK Pay!

-Due to the risk of accepting PayPal, the VirWoX team have installed some deposit limits.
+Due to the risk of accepting PayPal, the VirWoX team has installed some deposit limits.
 When you first sign up you will also have to wait 2 days before you can make your first purchase!

 Once this time passes, you will be able to use your PayPal account to deposit 90 Euros.
-Once a further 10 days has passed, this increases to 120 Euros.
+Once a further 10 days have passed, this increases to 120 Euros.
 After 30 days, this goes up to 200 Euros.
 400 Euros after 60 days and then finally, 1000 Euros on request.

-The team do not make it clear what you need to do to get it up to 1000 Euros, but I think they will probably want you to verify your identity by uploading some ID.
+The team does not make it clear what you need to do to get it up to 1000 Euros, but I think they will probably want you to verify your identity by uploading some ID.

 Also, your PayPal account will need to be a verified account, otherwise VirWoX won’t let you deposit!